 How Will Lowering Credit Utilization Affect Your Credit Score?

-The lower your credit utilization, the higher your credit score could be.
+If you lower your credit utilization, you could build your credit score.
 Remember, your credit utilization is one of the major factors that affects your credit score.
-Aim to keep your credit utilization well below 30% — try using any of the methods mentioned above to do so — in order to help your score.
+Aim to keep your credit utilization well below 30% — try using any of the methods mentioned above to do so — in order to help maintain your score.

 The Takeaway